 The funding amount for this contract is higher than the prior year because the contract term is for a 14-month period in order to align with The Children's Trust fiscal year.
 The annual funding allocation remains the same.

-Geographic Area: Countywide.
-The foregoing recommendation was s offered by who moved its approval he motion was seconded by and upon being put to a vote, the vote was as ollows:
+The foregoing recommendation was offered by who moved its approval.

+The motion was seconded by and upon being put to a vote, the vote was as follows: